Recipe Overview

 Instructions

 • Heat oil in large pot over medium-high heat.
 When oil is hot, add onion, carrots, and celery and season with salt and pepper.
 Sauté until softened, about 5 minutes.
-Add chicken, thyme, bay leaf, parsley, broth, and water.
-Bring to a boil.
+Add garlic and continue to cook while stirring, for one more minute.

 Nutrition